Vrbo Arbitrage: An Accounting Guide for QuickBooks

 Example

 The listing, 212 Chantilly Way, is set up on Vrbo to receive custom taxes for all reservations.
-In Bnbtally (by Tallylytics), these amounts are allocated to “24210 – Rental Liability: Vrbo Taxes Payable”.
+In Bnbtally, these amounts are allocated to “24210 – Rental Liability: Vrbo Taxes Payable”.
 After running a balance sheet report on this listing in QuickBooks, you see that $200 is owed for transient occupancy taxes.

 First, you’ll need to send your payment to the tax authority either via bank transfer, ACH, check or other means.
 Once the transaction is posted and complete, record the outgoing transaction from the Operations Bank Account using the following entry: